Sign In Register

 Safety Score

-Washington has an average annual temperature of 54°F (12°C).
+Washington experiences four distinct seasons with an average annual temperature of 54°F (12°C).
 Winters average 34°F in January while summers reach 74°F in July.
-Annual precipitation is 48.8 inches.
+The area gets 293 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 48.8 inches (wetter than the 38-inch national average).
+The area receives 21.0 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 35.
+The city sits at an elevation of 682 feet.

 Temperature